Transfer Student Financial Aid

 Transfer Excellence Scholarship Available to students with a cumulative college GPA of 3.5-4.0 in all college coursework.
 The Transfer Excellence Scholarship is worth $6,000 per year.

 Transfer Honor Scholarship Available to students with a cumulative college GPA of 3.0-3.49 in all college coursework.
 The Transfer Honor Scholarship is worth $4,500 per year.

-Transfer Achievement Scholarship Available to students who present a cumulative college GPA of 2.5-2.99 from all college coursework.
+Transfer Achievement Scholarship Available to students with a cumulative college GPA of 2.5-2.99 from all college coursework.
 The Transfer Achievement Scholarship is worth $2,000 per year.

 Students admitted to Edgewood College are invited to apply for additional competitive merit and need-based awards.
 Students are selected for these awards based on their demonstrated interests and experiences.
 Completion of the Free Application for Federal Student Aid (FAFSA) is also required to be offered these awards.
 Please note that applications will be reviewed as funding is available.
 Limited awards are available.